-I thought I had “mastered” the loss and found my way to overcome the shit hand our family had been dealt.
+I thought I had “mastered” the loss and found my way to overcome the shit hand our family got dealt.

-I didn’t exactly look at moving to live with my husband as “surrendering my comfort zone”, by any means, but I didn’t know how this big step was going to trigger the greater underlying feelings of loss that I had somehow managed to suppress all that time.
+I didn’t exactly look at moving to live with my husband as “abandoning my comfort zone,” by any means, but I didn’t know how this big step was going to trigger the greater underlying feelings of loss that I had somehow managed to suppress all that time.

 A whole new territory.

 In March, I moved over to Glasgow to live with Luke.
-This is going to sound ridiculous, but it hadn’t really, truly sunk in that it was a one-way ticket and that I was leaving for good.
+And this might sound ridiculous, but it hadn’t sunk in that it was a one-way ticket and that I was leaving for good.

 Even though I had spent about two months removing traces of my life from my family home and had said my goodbyes, it wasn’t until I got chatting to the Irish girl in the seat next to me on the plane that it registered that I was moving to another country permanently.

-That probably sounds ridiculous and I wouldn’t disagree with you, but it’s difficult to describe any other way.
+That probably sounds ridiculous, nd I wouldn’t disagree with you, but it’s difficult to describe any other way.

 I was fine the first six weeks after my big move.
 Luke and I were so happy to be living together finally and not having to contend with things like, you know, having a giant body of water and obnoxious time zone interfering with our relationship.